drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 Moving to Zoom has provided great opportunities, allowing for speakers and audience members from all over the world.
 Having more control over the recording environment has also led to a dramatic improvement in the audio and video quality of the recordings on YouTube.

 The original organisers of the meetup were Brett Henderson, Rob Dawson, and myself, Peter Robinson.
-Sandra Johnson, Joanne Fuller, and David Hyland-Wood have provided significant assistance over many years to make the meetup what it is today.
+Sandra Johnson, Joanne Fuller, David Hyland-Wood, and Raghavendra Ramesh have provided significant assistance over many years to make the meetup what it is today.